TrueFiEng/Waffle/docs/source/matchers.rst

 Proper private key
 ------------------
-Testing if string is a proper secret:
+Testing if a string is a proper secret:

 .. code-block:: ts